bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/mempool-policy.md

 But a push of one byte and then a push of any number of bytes, so one and then in something, is still consensus valid today.
 And then we'll have a soft fork in November that will tighten up those rules and add semantic meaning to how we can spend that output.

-Speaker 1: 00:24:59
+**Gloria**: 00:24:59

 Right.
+**John**
 But.

-But we discourage, not disallow, but discourage version one even today, even though Tabard is not active in policy, not in consensus.
+But we discourage, not disallow, but discourage version one even today, even though Taproot is not active in policy, not in consensus.
-And this prevents a scenario where, let's say your node has not yet upgraded to include the activation rules or not even upgraded to 0.21 for the taproot rules and someone is spending a witness version one and you validate against your mount pool and you like accept it because we have like, according to your node, it's not aware of any rules around witness version one and then accept it to the mount pool and then like activation rolls around and then you still have that floating in your mempool, that's not possible because you are discouraging that and not accepting it to your mempool.
+And this prevents a scenario where, let's say your node has not yet upgraded to include the activation rules or not even upgraded to 0.21 for the taproot rules and someone is spending a witness version one and you validate against your mempool and you like accept it because we have like, according to your node, it's not aware of any rules around witness version one and then accept it to the mempool and then like activation rolls around and then you still have that floating in your mempool, that's not possible because you are discouraging that and not accepting it to your mempool.

-Speaker 0: 00:25:57
+**John** 0: 00:25:57

 Okay, so when activation happens, which will be November, there won't be any transactions in my mempool or a miner's mempool that are spending taproot outputs.
 Because prior to that, there was no way to validate them.
 The taproot rules were not being applied.

 Well thank you Gloria, it's been fascinating.

-Speaker 1: 00:26:16
+**Gloria**: 00:26:16

 Thank you John.

-Speaker 0: 00:26:17
+**Gloria** 0: 00:26:17

 Let's do this again sometime.

-Speaker 1: 00:26:18
+**Gloria**: 00:26:18

 Let's do it again sometime.
 Bye-bye.